jerryz920/SAFE-latte/safe-apps/impact/mvp.md

 One way to get set up is to follow the [standard docker setup for ImPACT](https://github.com/RENCI-NRIG/impact-docker-images/tree/master/safe-server), also known as the STRONG application demo.
 But for this MVP scenario your safe-server loads the script `safe-apps/impact/mvp.slang` rather than the STRONG script.
 The `mvp.slang` script defines the certificate formats and linking patterns for the application.

-So: you launch the server with a command like:
+So: you launch the server with a command like this.
+Here we assume that the pathname of the keypair directory is "~/safe-scratch/principalkeys", but you can put it wherever you want.

 ```
 cd safe